sztupy/Gigabyte-P34W-v3-OSX86/README.md

 I have bought the P34W V3-CF2 version, which is similar to the CF1, but doesn't have an SSD (as I wanted to buy it separately).
 I have installed the SSD (Samsung Evo 850 250GB), and the AR9287 wifi chipset.
 You have to dismantle the notebook for these, [here is a disassembly video](https://www.youtube.com/watch?v=Lbn3PMfogzk) you can use for reference.

-Also have two USB devices ready, [one with the Windows installer,](http://windows.microsoft.com/en-GB/windows-8/create-reset-refresh-media) the other one with Yosemite.
-[You can use this guide](http://www.tonymacx86.com/yosemite-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html) to prepare the Yosemite installer, with the following notes:
+Also have two USB devices ready, [one with the Windows installer,](http://windows.microsoft.com/en-GB/windows-8/create-reset-refresh-media) the other one with El Capitan.
+[You can use this guide](http://www.tonymacx86.com/yosemite-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html) to prepare the El Capitan installer, with the following notes:

-- I am using clover v3259
+- I am using clover v3330
 - I have used the unibeast method to create the installation media, and installed clover on top of it.
 - You can use [this `config.plist` for install](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/blob/master/Clover_Config/1-Install/config.plist),   which is basically the default clover config with the KernelPM and AICPM patches enabled.
-- The `VoodooPS2Controller` will not work properly with the touchpad, and sometimes it won't even load up the keyboard in case the touchpad initialisation fails, so until there is a better kext, use [SmartTouchPad v4.4](http://forum.osxlatitude.com/index.php?/topic/1948-elan-focaltech-and-synaptics-smart-touchpad-driver-mac-os-x/) Alternatively you can just connect an USB keyboard and mouse during installation.
+- The `VoodooPS2Controller` will not work properly with the touchpad, and sometimes it won't even load up the keyboard in case the touchpad initialisation fails, so until there is a better kext, use [SmartTouchPad v4.5](http://forum.osxlatitude.com/index.php?/topic/1948-elan-focaltech-and-synaptics-smart-touchpad-driver-mac-os-x/) Alternatively you can just connect an USB keyboard and mouse during installation.
-- Don't forget to add the `OsxAptioFixDrv` driver, and to replace the `VBoxHFS` with the `HFSPlus` driver
+- Don't forget to add the `OsxAptioFixDrv` driver, and to replace the `VBoxHFS` with the `HFSPlus` driver.
+For installation you might need to use `OsxAptioFixDrv2`, for running the system the first version is also okay.
 - Additional kexts you'll need:

     - [`FakeSMC.kext`](https://github.com/RehabMan/OS-X-FakeSMC-kozlek)